Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 12/12/17
+I have created the headings for final_report.md, so I will be writing the overall report tonight and tomorrow.
+I have also been working on organazing [process-art-corpus.ipynb](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/process-art-corpus.ipynb) and [analysis.ipynb](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/analysis.ipynb) and adding the Table of Contents to both files.

 ## 12/10/17
 *As of today, my repo is **public,** and my original repo has been **removed.***